rfo909/CFT/doc/Doc.md

 **v3.3.0**

-Extended parser so that we don't have to use Dict.set() for values with a name that's an identifier:
+Extended parser so that we don't have to use Dict.set() for values with a name that are valid identifiers:

 ```
 data=Dict